 Besides having the necessary credit score to secure loan approval from the bank, they may also look to see if you have established a business account, business credit card, or a business line of credit.
 If you have not forged a relationship, you can still be denied even if you have average to good credit.

 Even if you are already an established business requesting business funding, they may still look to see how long your business has been in operation.
 Requesting loan money for a business that has been in operation for less than a year, is quite different than requesting money for a business that can show a track record for a year or more.

-Non-traditional lenders like Nextwave Funding, do not require an applicant to meet the stringent requirements that a traditional bank does, but there are a few things that you are still required to provide.
+Non-traditional funding sources like Nextwave Funding, do not require an applicant to meet the stringent requirements that a traditional bank does, but there are a few things that you are still required to provide.

-With their commitment to help business owners across the United States, it may be the best loan choice for your business.
+With their commitment to helping business owners across the United States, it may be the best choice for your business.
 Business funding for women, in a variety of industries, has never been easier.

 How a Merchant Cash Advance Can Provide Business Funding for Women

 There are no restrictions on how the money received is spent.
 Approval is not based upon credit; it's determined by business revenue.
-By providing the lender with a few simple requirements, you can receive the funds you need in as little as 24 hours with a merchant cash advance.
+By providing the direct funder with a few simple requirements, you can receive the funds you need in as little as 24 hours with a merchant cash advance.

 Merchant Cash Advance Requirements include:

-- Providing the lender with 4 recent bank statements
+- Providing the direct funder with 4 recent bank statements

 - Minimum of one year in business